-It is not a given of history that women create public knowledge, that women write, that women publish.
-In most centuries and in many places in our present, women's words are devalued and they are certainly not circulated in public.
-Yet, here we are.
+It is not a given of history that women create public knowledge, that women speak, write, that women publish, hone an art and a craft.
+In most centuries and still in too many places, women's words are devalued, and certainly not circulated in public.